Best Disability Insurance Guide

 Step 1: Accident or Illness

 For the process to begin, you’ll become ‘disabled,’ and there’s often confusion surrounding the term.
 Thanks to science and technology, we’ve been allowed to learn more about medical conditions and disabilities which is why the term now covers more than just physical injuries.
-When it comes to insurance, a disability refers to any physical or mental issue that prevents us from working and performing as expected.
+When it comes to insurance, a disability generally refers to any physical or mental issue that prevents us from working and performing as expected.

 For the insurance company to pay out for the disability insurance, the condition will need to be medically certified and long-lasting.